HMS Scylla (F71)

-HMS Scylla (F71) was a of the Royal Navy (RN).
-She was built at Devonport Royal Dockyard, the last RN frigate to be built there as of 2025.
-Scylla was commissioned in 1970, taken out of service in 1993 in accordance with Options for Change, and sunk as an artificial reef in 2004 off Whitsand Bay, Cornwall.
+Scylla was constructed at Devonport Royal Dockyard, originally for Anti-submarine warfare.
+She was commissioned in 1970, taken out of service in 1993 in accordance with Options for Change, and sunk as an artificial reef in 2004 off Whitsand Bay, Cornwall.

-Construction and career
+Construction

-In early 1966, the British Admiralty ordered Scylla, a "Broad-Beam" Leander-class frigate, from Devonport Dockyard, at a cost of £6,600,000.
-Scylla was laid down on 17 May 1967, launched on 8 August 1968 and commissioned on 14 February 1970, receiving the pennant number F71.
+In early 1966, the British Admiralty ordered Scylla, a "Broad-Beam" Leander-class frigate from Devonport Dockyard at a cost of £6,600,000.